This article about Tier 4 general student visas was updated by the Great British Mag content team on 10 June 2020.

 To apply to bring a dependent to the UK, you must be one of the following:

 - Sponsored by a higher education institution on a course at level 7 on the Ofqual register or above that lasts 9 months or more

 - A new government-sponsored student on a course that lasts longer than 6 months, or

 - A Doctorate Extension Scheme student

-To bring dependants into the UK, you must be able to prove that you have enough money to support each person, including yourself.
+To bring dependents into the UK, you must be able to prove that you have enough money to support each person, including yourself.
 The amount of money you will need depends on where and for how long you are studying.
-You will also have to prove that the money has been in your, or one of your dependant’s, bank account for at least 28 days before you or they apply.
-Be sure to read the detailed guidance for dependants for how much money you’ll need and the full list of documents you need to provide.
+You will also have to prove that the money has been in your, or one of your dependent’s, bank account for at least 28 days before you or they apply.
+Be sure to read the detailed guidance for dependents for how much money you’ll need and the full list of documents you need to provide.

 If you decide to extend or switch your visa, you should apply for your dependants’ visas at the same time that you apply for your own.